Nebraska Auto Insurance Laws

 The state of Nebraska considers it illegal for insurance companies to act in bad faith under Nebraska Revised Statute 44-1540, which can include:

-• Lying about policies and coverage
+- Lying about policies and coverage

-• Failing to respond to claims in a reasonable amount of time or delaying responses to claims
+- Failing to respond to claims in a reasonable amount of time or delaying responses to claims

-• Failing to provide proper compensation to accident victims when fault is clear
+- Failing to provide proper compensation to accident victims when fault is clear

-• Demanding unnecessary additional information from claimants
+- Demanding unnecessary additional information from claimants

-• Delaying in providing payments or compensation
+- Delaying in providing payments or compensation

-• Refusing compensation before conducting an investigation
+- Refusing compensation before conducting an investigation

 If your insurance provider commits one of these acts when you file a claim, you may be able to hold them accountable in a lawsuit.
 But, to get proper compensation and hold your insurance provider accountable, you should speak to a skilled attorney first so that you fully understand your rights and options.

-Legal Guidance After a Collision
+Get Legal Guidance About Nebraska Auto Insurance Laws After a Collision

 Car accidents can absolutely change your life.
 You can be left disabled, unable to go to work, and dealing with a large amount of medical debt, including physical.
 Nebraska auto insurance laws are designed to help accident victims to receive proper compensation for their injuries so that they can be made whole again.
 Sadly, many insurance companies try to skirt these laws or low-ball accident victims out of much-needed compensation.
 But that does not mean you are not out of options.

-If you were injured due to a negligent driver, you should not hesitate to contact an experienced and skilled Omaha car accident attorney at Bottlinger Law L.L.C.
+If you were seriously injured due to a negligent driver, you should not hesitate to contact an experienced and skilled Omaha car accident attorney at Bottlinger Law L.L.C.
 Our legal team has years of experience representing auto accident victims and successfully getting them compensation from insurance companies.
 Whether you are filing a claim against another driver’s or your own policy, you need strong legal representation to ensure your rights are protected.
 To get started on a claim, contact our firm at (402) 505-8234 and schedule a free consultation.

 Bottlinger Law